 My name is Pauline Lu and I am 31 years old.
-For the last two years, I've been working at Narrative Content Group, an Atlanta-based company, as a designer and animator.
+For the last several years, I've been working at Narrative Content Group, an Atlanta-based company, as a designer and animator.

 Why did you get into graphic design?
 Did you always want to do this?